diku-dk/staffeli/README.md

    programming language SHOULD be the one deemed most familiar to present and perspective teaching assistants.

-3. Staffeli SHOULD be fast and easy to extend.
+3. Staffeli SHOULD be easy to extend.
 It is unlikely that Staffeli meets everyone's needs, and so it should have a clear, modular design, allowing for quick and dirty extensions, which can grow into stable parts of Staffeli proper over time.